garydevenay/Moriyama-Runtime-PHP/README.md

 Templates are stored in the `templates/` folder.
 All template names should equal that which is defined in Umbraco only **all lower case**.

 In all templates you will have access to `$runtime->node` and `$runtime->content`.

+## Home node
+The url rewriting looks for `home` to be the root content folder, though this can be overwritten in the `.htaccess` file if required.